rust-embedded/wg/rfcs/0000-voting-majority.md

 uncontroversial proposals to be accepted as the number of members in the working group grows.
-Specifically, the number of approving votes required will remain 50% of the members for one week, then be decreased to 33% for two weeks, and then if no concerns are raised any number of approvals will accept the proposal.
+Specifically, the number of approving votes required will remain 50% of the members for one week, then be decreased to 33% for two weeks, and then if no concerns only two approvals by members other than the proposer are required for acceptance.

 Considerations are also made for notifying working group members of outstanding voting issues.